Science in Action: Women, HIV Research, and Clinical Trials – WATCH! 2.0

 Historically, women have been insufficiently included and involved in HIV research.
 While this has improved in recent years, there is still a need for increased representation of women across the lifespan in all aspects of research from prevention through cure – including biomedical, behavioral and social research, and the effects of HIV on our bodies as we age.

-Join us on May 7, 2025 for our final session of WATCH!
-2.0, where we will break down clinical trials, take a look at where women have been in research and where we must go, and explore some of the advocacy tools needed to get there.
+On our final session of WATCH!
+2.0, we break down clinical trials, take a look at where women have been in research and where we must go, and explore some of the advocacy tools needed to get there.

 Moderator: Olivia G. Ford, Editorial Director